-The hiking trail passes by a low wetland, crosses a bridge over a tributary stream, and loops through a spruce plantation.
+The hiking trail passes by low wetlands, crosses a bridge over a tributary stream, and loops through a spruce plantation.
 The habitat diversity along the trail facilitates bird watching.

-The Etna Nature Preserve consists of woods, wetlands, streams, and a section of floodplain that adjoin Fall Creek, Cayuga Lake’s largest tributary and the focus of Land Trust efforts to protect the integrity of the watershed.
+The Etna Nature Preserve consists of woods, wetlands, streams, and sections of floodplain that adjoin Fall Creek, Cayuga Lake’s largest tributary and the focus of Land Trust efforts to protect the integrity of the watershed.

 Short trails are located in places that complement the landscape and facilitate bird watching, the most popular activity here.
 Except for one small hill, the trails are flat and easy and go through a variety of habitat types, including a wetland pond and a conifer forest on the hill.